How to Make Sourdough Starter

 Hooch smells like stinky socks, and that’s perfectly fine.
 This is the mixture telling you it is ready to be fed.

 To feed your starter, first scoop out half of the mixture.
-Either throw it away or use it in your favorite sourdough discard recipes.
-Then stir in another half a cup of flour and a quarter cup of water.
+This is what people call sourdough discard.
+Sure, you could throw it away.
+Instead, use it in your favorite sourdough discard recipes.
+Then stir in another half a cup of fresh flour and a quarter cup of water.

 Sourdough discard gives baked goods an exceptionally unique and tangy flavor.
 Discard gets added as-is without waiting for it to rise.
 Use it for waffles, pancakes, scones or sourdough discard muffins.